arisanch/hello-world/README.md

 For `el-hello-world-app`, use the `HOST/PORT` value as the payload URL to create a push webhook.
 Ensure payload URL is prefixed with `http://` and a trailing slash `/`.
 Change the content type to `application/json`.

 For `el-hello-world-test-app`, use the `HOST/PORT` value as the payload URL to create a push webhook.
 Ensure payload URL is prefixed with `http://` and a trailing slash `/`.
 Change the content type to `application/json`.
-Enable ONLY pull request events.
+Select "Let me select individual events" and enable ONLY pull request events.

 TODO - explore use of CLI to create these webhooks